mattbrailsford/UmbracoIdentity.OAuth/README.md

 # UmbracoIdentity.OAuth
 UmbracoIdentity.OAuth is an add-on library to [UmbracoIdentity](https://github.com/Shazwazza/UmbracoIdentity) providing an OAuth2 endpoint from which you can authenticate Umbraco Members.
-The reason for to do this is to allow remote / authenticated access to your custom API controllers, such as in the scenario of developing an web/mobile app.
+The reason to do this is to allow remote / authenticated access to your custom API controllers, such as in the scenario of developing a web/mobile app.

 ## Installation